Democratic Party of Iranian Kurdistan: After Qazi Muhammad's death

-After the collapse and death of legendary leader Qazi Muhammad the party had to experience a long and difficult recovery process.
+After the collapse and death of leader Qazi Muhammad the party experienced a long and difficult recovery process.

 The collapse led to the PDK becoming reliant on the Tudeh Party, until the party saw a short revival under the anti-Shah administration of Mohammad Mosaddegh (1951–53), but was again weakened when Shah Mohammad Reza Pahlavi took over the country in the 1953 Iranian coup d'état.

-The party’s first conference after the fall was held in 1955 and was an important step towards restoring its independence and popular support.
+The party's first conference after the fall of the Republic of Kurdistan was held in 1955 and was a key step towards restoring its independence and popular support.
 The conference insisted on the independence of the party from other organizations, effectively ending relations with the Tudeh.
-Jalil Gadani, a long-time member of the party, recalls that during the conference the word Iran was added, renaming it PDKI.
+Jalil Gadani, a long-time party member recalls that, during the conference, the word "Iran" was added, leading to the party being renamed the PDKI.

-In 1958, the PDKI was on the verge of unifying with the Iraqi Kurdistan Democratic Party (KDP), but failed after it was dismantled by the SAVAK secret police.
+In 1958, the PDKI was on the verge of unifying with the Iraqi Kurdistan Democratic Party (KDP), but failed after it was stopped by the SAVAK secret police.
 The remnants of the PDKI continued to support the KDP until the Shah began aiding the KDP in its fight against the Iraqi government, which had previously overthrown the Hashemite dynasty.
 In return for the Shah's aid, the KDP decreased its cooperation with the PDKI.

 Later the PDKI reorganised itself, marginalising its pro-KDP leader Abdullah Ishaqi, letting new communist and nationalist members join, and forming the Revolutionary Committee to continue the fight against the Iranian government.
-The Committee began an unsuccessful revolt in March 1967, which ended after 18 months of fighting and forced the party to retreat into exil in Iraqi Kurdistan.
+The Committee began an unsuccessful revolt in March 1967, which ended after 18 months of fighting and forced the party to retreat into exile in Iraqi Kurdistan.

-After reforms by new leader, Abdulrahman Ghassemlou, the PDKI renewed its struggle and fought alongside Islamist and Marxist movements against the Shah, culminating in the 1979 Iranian Revolution.
+After reforms by charismatic leader, Abdulrahman Ghassemlou, the PDKI renewed its struggle and fought alongside Islamist and Marxist movements against the Shah, culminating in the Iranian Revolution of 1979.

 During the Islamic Republic of Iran

-Khomeini's new Islamic Republic, however, refused the PDKI demands for human rights and further oppressed the PDKI and other Kurdish parties, even going so far as to arrogantly proclaim a ‘holy war’ against the Kurds of Iran.
+Khomeini's new Islamic Republic, however, refused the PDKI demands for human rights and further oppressed the PDKI and other Kurdish parties, even going so far as to proclaim a ‘holy war’ against the Kurds of Iran.
 This resulted in the deaths of over 10,000 Kurds.
-The PDKI continued its activities mainly in exile, hoping to achieve "Kurdish national rights within a Democratic Federal Republic of Iran".
+The PDKI continued its activities mainly in exile, hoping to achieve Kurdish national rights within a "Democratic Federal Republic of Iran."

-In 1981,during the Iran–Iraq War, Ba'athist Iraq supported the party in the Eastern Kurdish cities of Nowdesheh and Qasr-e Shirin by providing weapons.
+In 1981, during the Iran–Iraq War, Ba'athist Iraq supported the party in the Eastern Kurdish cities of Nowdesheh and Qasr-e Shirin by providing weapons.
 With that, the Iraqi government under Saddam Hussein, hoped to instrumentalize the party against the Iranians.
 The PKDI hopes were to establish an autonomous Kurdish entity in Iran.
-However, the Iranian forces staged a series of debilitating attacks against the KDPI, leaving them a "marginal military factor during much of the Iran–Iraq War".
+However, the Iranian forces staged a series of debilitating attacks against the KDPI, leaving them a "marginal military factor during much of the Iran–Iraq War."